LacunaSoftware/PkiSdkSamples/README.md

 If you need a certificate with a particular information, [contact us](http://support.lacunasoftware.com/).

-Always remember to **remove the trust in the Lacuna Test PKI security context when you're moving to a production environment**.
-Better yet, use some sort of conditional compilation so that the test PKI is only trusted when running in debug mode.
+Always remember to **remove the trust in the Lacuna Test PKI root CA when you're moving to a production environment** (see the method Util.GetTrustArbitrator() from the sample project you are using).

 See Also
 --------